 Available immunotherapies for relapsed or refractory ALL include

 Blinatumomab, a biospecific CD19-directed CD3 T-cell engager, prolongs overall survival for children and adults with relapsed or refractory B-cell precursor ALL, whether Ph+ or Ph-.
-Life-threatening toxicities may include cytokine release syndrome and neurologic toxicities (eg, seizures, encephalopathy with altered consciousness, and disordered speech, coordination, and/or balance).
+Life-threatening toxicities may include cytokine release syndrome Cytokine release syndrome Adverse effects are common in patients receiving any cancer therapy, particularly cytopenias, gastrointestinal effects, and tumor lysis and cytokine release syndromes.
+Patients may also have... read more and neurologic toxicities (eg, seizures, encephalopathy with altered consciousness, and disordered speech, coordination, and/or balance).
 Interruption or stopping blinatumomab with or without use of high-dose dexamethasone may be necessary.
-The most common neurologic symptoms after blinatumomab use are headache and tremor (3).
+The most common neurologic symptoms after blinatumomab use are headache and tremor (3 Treatment references Acute lymphoblastic leukemia (ALL) is the most common pediatric cancer; it also strikes adults of all ages.
+Malignant transformation and uncontrolled proliferation of an abnormally differentiated... read more ).

 Inotuzumab ozogamicin, a CD22-directed antibody-drug conjugate with calicheamicin, is also available for adults with relapsed or refractory B-cell precursor ALL.
-One study found significantly higher remission rates after 1 to 2 cycles of therapy with inotuzumab ozogamicin than with standard chemotherapy (4).
+One study found significantly higher remission rates after 1 to 2 cycles of therapy with inotuzumab ozogamicin than with standard chemotherapy (4 Treatment references Acute lymphoblastic leukemia (ALL) is the most common pediatric cancer; it also strikes adults of all ages.
+Malignant transformation and uncontrolled proliferation of an abnormally differentiated... read more ).
 Inotuzumab may cause hepatotoxicity, including fatal and life-threatening veno-occlusive disease and is associated with higher post-transplant non-relapse mortality.

-Other agents that are available, but for which clinically meaningful outcomes have not been convincingly demonstrated, include
+Other agents that have been available, but for which clinically meaningful outcomes have not been convincingly demonstrated (ie, the approvals were based upon response rate but there were no trials verifying an improvement in disease-related symptoms or increased survival).
+Examples include

-Liposomal vincristine (a vinca alkaloid): For adults with Ph- ALL in at least 2nd relapse or that has progressed despite ≥ 2 antileukemia therapies
+Liposomal vincristine (a vinca alkaloid): For adults with Ph- ALL in at least 2nd relapse or that has progressed despite ≥ 2 antileukemia therapy—marketing has been discontinued

 Clofarabine (a purine nucleoside analog): For patients age 1 to 21 years with relapsed or refractory ALL after ≥ 2 prior regimens